guildai/guild.ai/pages/docs/glossary.md

 An operation system process, which may or may not be running, with associated run directory and metadata.
 When the operating system process is running, the run is considered *running*.
-When the operating system process is not running, the run is considere stopped in one of three states depending on the process exit code:
+When the operating system process is not running, the run is in one of two
-*completed*, *terminated*, or *error*.
+states: *pending* or stopped.

+If stopped, the status depends on the process exit code.
+If the process exited successfully---that is, with a ``0`` exit code---it is *completed*.
+If the process was terminated by a user or system generated interrupt, it is *terminated*.
+Otherwise a stopped process has an *error*.

+Pending runs have been started but are not yet running their target operation.
+Pending runs may be performing preparation steps such as downloading files or running `pre-exec` steps, or they may be part of a batch run and waiting on other runs to finish.

 ## Trial